V4Fire/Core/src/core/data/README.md

 6. `dropCache` — a method that drops any request cache.

+7. `destroy` — a method that destroys the provider.

-7. `peek` — a request that logically is similar to the checking of API accessibility.
+8. `peek` — a request that logically is similar to the checking of API accessibility.
 It uses `HEAD` by default.

-8. `post` — a request that sends to a server some data without any logical representation.
+9. `post` — a request that sends to a server some data without any logical representation.
 It uses `POST` by default.

 ## Default implementation